mapping-commons/sssom/src/docs/spec-formats-rdf.md

 ### Serialisations of identifiers
-If the serialisation is intended to be convertible back to another SSSOM format (especially the SSSOM/TSV format), implementations MUST serialise identifiers as CURIEs and include the required prefix declarations.
+If the serialisation is intended to be convertible back to another SSSOM format (especially the SSSOM/TSV format), implementations MUST declare all the prefixes found in the CURIE map and SHOULD serialise all identifiers as CURIEs using said declared prefixes.

 > Non-normative explanation
 >